karlo0/AstraZeneca-S2DS/README.md

 # PART 3 - Sample Classification (Bonus)
-	# Subpart 3.1: labeling samples using _string_matching_heuristic_
+## Subpart 3.1: Labeling samples using _string_matching_heuristic_
-    Uses predefined list to label the sample titles uses samples.pkl as input data
+Uses predefined list to label the sample titles
+Uses samples.pkl as input data

-    # Subpart 3.2: labeling samples using clustering method
+## Subpart 3.2: Labeling samples using clustering method
-    a clustering method (Affinity propagation with Levenshtein distance) clusters the sample titles and a labeling method (longest common substring) assigns labels to the clusters
+A clustering method (Affinity propagation with Levenshtein distance) clusters the sample titles and a labeling method (longest common substring) assigns labels to the clusters
-    uses samples.pkl as input data
+Uses samples.pkl as input data
-    only examples shown
+Only examples shown
-    problems with the method and potential improvements are mentioned
+Problems with the method and potential improvements are mentioned